krakend/playground-enterprise/README.md

 The client is a Single Page Application using [Auth0](https://auth0.com) to generate JWT tokens.

-**You don't need to install any npm locally**, the docker image will download and install the dependencies in the container for you.
+**You don't need to install any npm locally**; the docker image will download and install the dependencies in the container.

 Runs on [http://localhost:3000](http://localhost:3000)